For a list of active ministers please see the Active Clergy (Who to go to for Help) article.

-A Licensed Clergy Person is authorized to conduct liturgical ceremonies and services and to create a personal ministry consistent with the Doctrine of the Order, online and off-.
+A Licensed Clergy Person is authorized to conduct liturgical ceremonies and services and to create a personal ministry consistent with the Doctrine of the Order, online and off-line.
 A Licensed Clergy Person is expected to regularly contribute to the Temple's sermon calendar and to engage in clerical outreach in accordance with policies set by the Synod and the Clergy.
 A Licensed Clergy Person is encouraged to create a clerical handbook.
 A Licensed Clergy Person shall not act as a Confidant.
 A Licensed Clergy Person is authorized to use the honorific "Reverend," but may not append a clerical suffix to his/her name.

 Ordained Clergy Person (OCP)

 In addition to the powers and duties of a Licensed Clergy Person, an Ordained Clergy Person may act as a Confidant under clerical seal and may conduct an ordination ceremony for another Ordained Clergy Person with the authorization of the Council (or the Council's designee).
 An Ordained Clergy Person is expected to regularly contribute to the Temple's sermon calendar and to engage in clerical outreach in accordance with policies set by the Synod and the Clergy.
-An Ordained Clergy Person is specifically expected to reach out to and build rapport with those in the Temple without Teaching Masters, and to lend support and counsel to other members of the Clergy.
+An Ordained Clergy Person is specifically expected to reach out to and build rapport with those in the Temple who do not have Teaching Masters, and to lend support and counsel to other members of the Clergy.
 An Ordained Clergy Person is authorized to use the honorific "Reverend" and to append the clerical suffix "OCP" to his/her name.

 Senior Ordained Clergy Person (Sr. OCP)

 In addition to the powers and duties of an Ordained Clergy Person, a Senior Ordained Clergy Person may ordain members of the Clergy with the authorization of the Council (or the Council's designee).
 A Senior Ordained Clergy Person is expected to regularly contribute to the Temple's sermon calendar and to engage in clerical outreach in accordance with policies set by the Synod and the Clergy.
-A Senior Ordained Clergy Person is specifically expected to reach out to and build rapport with those in the Temple without Teaching Masters, and to lend support and counsel to other members of the Clergy.
+A Senior Ordained Clergy Person is specifically expected to reach out to and build rapport with those in the Temple who do not have Teaching Masters, and to lend support and counsel to other members of the Clergy.
 A Senior Ordained Clergy Person is also expected to see the "big picture" of the Temple's spiritual welfare, looking for themes that need to be addressed and areas of potential growth, and to convey these observations to the Clergy in order to address the Temple's spiritual needs.

 A Seminarian is a Temple member who has been admitted to and begun studies in the Seminary.
 While Seminarians are not authorized to conduct liturgical services outside the Temple, they may compose and publish sermons as any member of the Clergy, and they may preside over live services within the Temple with the consent of the Assistant Pastor for the Seminary.